ibm-cloud-docs/schematics/create-terraform-config.md

 To configure your `provider` block:

 1. [Retrieve the required credentials for your resources](/docs/terraform?topic=terraform-setup_cli#retrieve_credentials).
 The credentials that you need depend on the type of resource that you want to provision.
 For example, to provision classic infrastructure resources, you must provide your {{site.data.keyword.cloud_notm}} classic infrastructure user name and API key.
-To provision VPC infrastructure, you need an {{site.data.keyword.cloud_notm}} API key.
 2. Create a `provider.tf` file with the following code, or add the following code to your existing Terraform configuration file.
 In the following example, you declare the input variables that are required by the {{site.data.keyword.cloud_notm}} Provider plug-in to provision your resources, and reference these input variables in the `provider` block.
 If you use {{site.data.keyword.cloud_notm}} Schematics, these variables are automatically loaded into your workspace when you create the workspace, and you can add the values for your variables by using the {{site.data.keyword.cloud_notm}} Schematics console.
 If you use the Terraform CLI directly, use a local `terraform.tfvars` file to store the values for these variables on your local machine.
    ```
-   variable "ibmcloud_api_key" {
-     type        = "string"
-     description = "Enter your {{site.data.keyword.cloud_notm}} API key."
-   }

    variable "softlayer_username" {
      type        = "string"
      description = "Enter your {{site.data.keyword.cloud_notm}} classic infrastructure user name."